icometrix/icometrix-sdk/docs/developer_guide/paginators.rst

 Paginators
 ==========

-Some [Your API Name] operations may return incomplete results that require multiple requests to retrieve the entire dataset.
+Some API operations may return incomplete results that require multiple requests to retrieve the entire dataset.
 This process of fetching subsequent pages is known as pagination.
 Pagination is a crucial aspect when dealing with large datasets to ensure efficient data retrieval.

 Using Paginators
 ----------------

-The :meth:`~icometrix_sdk.utils.paginator.get_paginator` function can simplify the process of iterating over the :class:`~icometrix_sdk.models.base.PaginatedResponse` of a truncated API operation.
+Sometimes it is needed to loop over all items in a collection, the SDK has a helper :meth:`~icometrix_sdk.utils.paginator.get_paginator` function can simplify the process of iterating over the :class:`~icometrix_sdk.models.base.PaginatedResponse` of a truncated API operation.

 .. code-block:: python